UseToolSuite UseToolSuite

 Grid’s fractional unit (fr) bypasses intrinsic content math entirely.

-The Solution: If you need 3 perfectly equal columns regardless of the text length inside them, CSS Grid’s fractional logic is the only mathematically sound approach.
+The Solution: If you need 3 perfectly equal columns regardless of the text length inside them, CSS Grid’s fractional units are the reliable way to get there — Flexbox can’t guarantee it.

 4. Edge-Case Engineering Scenarios & Architectural Workarounds